Department of Labor Logo United States Department of Labor

 (7) Absolute revision is less than 0.05 percent.

-(8) Indented industries are part of trade, transportation, and utilities.
+(8) Indented series are part of trade, transportation, and utilities.

 Benchmark revision effects for other data types

 Benchmarking also affects the series for production and nonsupervisory employees (PE) and women employees (WE).
 There are no benchmark employment levels for these series; they are revised by preserving ratios of employment for the particular data type to the all employee (AE) level prior to benchmarking, and then applying these ratios to the revised all employee level.
 These figures are calculated at the basic cell level and then aggregated to produce the summary estimates.
 Average weekly hours (AWH), average hourly earnings (AHE), and, in manufacturing industries, average weekly overtime hours (AWOH) are not benchmarked; they are estimated solely from reports supplied by survey respondents at the basic estimating cell level.
 New employment benchmarks can additionally affect indirectly estimated data types.
-For more information on indirectly estimated data types, see the Available Data section in the CES Technical Notes.
+For more information on indirectly estimated data types, see the Definitions for derivative series section in the CES Handbook of Methods.

 Table 5 lists directly estimated data types and their common abbreviations.
 Directly estimated data types except for AE are collectively called non-AE data types.